How Does Your State Compare?

 A Great Fit for South Dakota

 Outdoor recreation is widespread in South Dakota, and with many residents enjoying hunting, fishing and other outdoor sports, we have cultivated a firearm-friendly philosophy.
-The GOED will be exhibiting in Las Vegas at the 2015 Shooting, Hunting and Outdoor Trade (SHOT) Show January 20-23, 2015.
+South Dakota also offers an established firearms cluster and business and regulatory climates that can't be beat.

 The Corner Office